mendix/docs/content/appstore/app-services/email-service.md

 ![cs-console](attachments/email-service/cs-console.png)

-You can use the **Email ID** text input box to provide a list of comma-separated email addresses.
+You can use the **Email ID** text input box to provide sender's email address.

 ![cs-console-email-text-input](attachments/email-service/cs-console-email-text-input.png)